nt-muhammedyakubu/Project-4/evaluate-news-nlp 2/README.md

 // Choose the necessary installation for the development mode

-# npm i -D @babel/core @babel/preset-env babel-loader
+.npm i -D @babel/core @babel/preset-env babel-loader<br>
-# npm i -D style-loader node-sass css-loader sass-loader
+.npm i -D style-loader node-sass css-loader sass-loader<br>
-# npm i -D clean-webpack-plugin
+.npm i -D clean-webpack-plugin<br>
-# npm i -D html-webpack-plugin
+.npm i -D html-webpack-plugin<br>
-# npm i -D mini-css-extract-plugin
+.npm i -D mini-css-extract-plugin<br>
-# npm i -D optimize-css-assets-webpack-plugin terser-webpack-plugin
+.npm i -D optimize-css-assets-webpack-plugin terser-webpack-plugin<br>

 ## Step 2: Setting up the API

 The MeaningCloud API is used.
 You do not need an application_id for it.
-You can find the API here.
-Once you create an account with MeaningCloud, you will be given a license key to start using the API.
+You can find the API here<br> https://www.meaningcloud.com/developer/account/subscriptions```.<br> Once you create an account with MeaningCloud, you will be given a license key to start using the API.
 ### Step 3: Require the meaningcloudAPI

 Set up your server/index.js file.